aasim-maverick/aasim-maverick.github.io/_posts/2025-06-01-The-Project.md

 - Each nested list represents the coefficients, which are themselves polynomials in y.

-One can eventually see just how wasteful can this representation get when there are a lot of 0 terms and only a few non-zero ones in the polynomial.
-Eg. $x^{1000} + 1$ will contain a list of length 1001 and only 2 of those entries will be non zero(i.e. the useful qunantities).
+One can eventually see just how wasteful this representation can get when there are a lot of 0 terms and only a few non-zero ones in the polynomial.
+Eg. $x^{1000} + 1$ will contain a list of length 1001 and only 2 of those entries will be non zero(i.e. the useful quantities).

 ```python
 from sympy import *